yamogoo/alma-design-system/README.md

 - `log-server`: auxiliary service for telemetry experiments.

 These apps depend on the local packages via pnpm workspaces.

+> Files that include contributions generated or assisted by AI are explicitly annotated at the top with:
+> // Portions of this file were developed with the assistance of AI tools.

 ## Getting Started